idaholab/DACKAR/doc/install.rst

   python -m coreferee install en

-Different approach when there is a issue with SSLError
+Different approach when there is an issue with SSLError
 ------------------------------------------------------

 1. Download en_core_web_lg-3.1.0.tar.gz_, then run